7 safest family cars you can buy for under $25,500

 Financing your family car

-No matter what vehicle you end up picking, the first step you should take before visiting the dealership is to prequalify for financing.
+No matter what vehicle you pick, the first step before visiting the dealership is to prequalify for financing.
 You can do this through a bank, credit union or online lender — or submit multiple applications to all three.
 It only counts as one query on your credit report if you apply within a 14-day period, so you can compare rates without hurting your credit.

 Prequalifying will give you an extra edge during negotiations.
-You can be firm on a $25,000 price point.
-And if the dealership can offer you a lower rate or better deal, then you can opt for that financing, instead.
+You can be firm on a $25,500 price point.
+And if the dealership can offer you a lower rate or better deal, you can opt for that financing instead.

 And since most lenders offer 30 days to shop, you can take your time researching and finding a good deal on a family car.
 This way, you can ensure you get the best of both worlds: A decent interest rate and a reliable, safe vehicle for your family.

 If you’re shopping for a new family car, these are your most affordable and safe options.
 Used cars are a solid choice for a family on a budget.
 They’ll often be under $25,500 — and the price tag may be more negotiable with a dealership.